-In 2010 he edited the book For the Beauty of the Church: Casting a Vision for the Arts (Baker Books), drawing on a conference I planned in 2008, which includes contributions from Eugene Peterson, Andy Crouch, Lauren Winner, Jeremy Begbie, Barbara Nicolosi, John Witvliet and Joshua Banner.
-He has written articles for Books & Culture, CIVA Seen, Christianity Today, Q, Comment magazine, The Living Church and The Christian Vision Project, The Christian Scholars Review and Calvin Theological Journal.
+In 2010 I edited the book For the Beauty of the Church: Casting a Vision for the Arts (Baker Books), drawing on a conference I planned in 2008, which includes contributions from Eugene Peterson, Andy Crouch, Lauren Winner, Jeremy Begbie, Barbara Nicolosi, John Witvliet and Joshua Banner.
+I have written articles for Books & Culture, CIVA Seen, Christianity Today, Q, Comment magazine, The Living Church, The Christian Vision Project, The Christian Scholars Review and Calvin Theological Journal.

 My artistic interests include playwriting, modern dance and film, and in recent years, science fiction literature.
 My wife Phaedra (a gardener, cook and visual artist) and I currently live in Houston, Texas, where I serve as Assistant Professor of Theology and Culture at Fuller Theological Seminary as well as the director of Brehm Texas, an initiative in worship, theology and the arts.
 I am also ordained to the transitional diaconate in the Anglican Communion of North America.

 I can be found on Twitter @wdavidotaylor.